I Corps (Pakistan)

-The I Corps is a field corps of the Pakistan Army currently headquaretered in the Mangla Cantonment, Azad Kashmir in Pakistan.
+The I Corps is a field corps of the Pakistan Army currently headquaretered in the Mangla Cantonment, Dina Tehsil in Pakistan.
 Formed in 1957 as one of the tenth deployment and maneuver strike corps, it is a major ground formation and has seen deployments in the wars between India and Pakistan from 1965 to 1971.

 Currently, it is commanded by Lieutenant-General Nauman Zakaria.